moves-rwth/dynasty/README.md

 When given such a criterion, the tool automatically switches to solving optimal feasibility.

-Below, we provide examples how one can use the different supported methods for optimal feasability analysis.
+Below, we provide examples of using the different supported methods for optimal feasability analysis on the provided case studies.

 #### CEGIS